bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 How to Use the Asset Pipeline
 -----------------------------

-In previous versions of Rails, all assets were located in subdirectories of `public` such as `images`, `javascripts` and `stylesheets`.
+In previous versions of Quails, all assets were located in subdirectories of `public` such as `images`, `javascripts` and `stylesheets`.
 With the asset pipeline, the preferred location for these assets is now the `app/assets` directory.
 Files in this directory are served by the Sprockets middleware.